saralafia/ERI-maps/README.md

 An extension of LDA for learning topic hierarchies is hLDA (Griffiths et al., 2004).
 This approach estimates the structure of a hierarchy and partitions documents nonparametrically.
 We use an hLDA implementation from [Tomotopy](https://bab2min.github.io/tomotopy).
 The following summarizes our findings at several hierarchical levels.
 The hierarchical model with a depth of 4 has the lowest perplexity score, a measure of how well a probability model predicts a sample for a given number of topics.

+The model producing the lowest perplexity score is the **4-level** hierarchical model.
+The first level of all models is **1 "parent" topic**.
+Interpreting the number of topics per level using our heuristics, the second level of the 4-level model has **29 topics**, which is within the suitable range of topics that we predicted (25 - 81).
+Extending Miller's Law to a third and fourth level, a suitable range of topics for each would fall between ((5 x 5 x 5) to (9 x 9 x 9)) and ((5 x 5 x 5 x 5) to (9 x 9 x 9 x 9)) respectively.
+Neither the third nor fourth levels however fall within these predicted ranges; **83 topics** (125 - 729) and **409 topics** (625 - 6561).
+The findings from hierarchical models between 3 - 9 levels of depth are summarized below.

 | Depth | Total Topics | Number of Topics per Level| Perplexity Score |
 |----------|-------------:|------:|------:|
 | 3|  393 | 1, 80, 312    | 3921.60 |